Chiasung/ChunML.github.io/_posts/2018-11-02-What-I-talk-about-Tensorflow.md

 This post is no more than an entry point, some kind of what-I-would-talk-about-when-I-talk-about-Tensorflow (I borrowed that title from Haruki Murakami, check it [here](https://www.amazon.com/What-About-Running-Vintage-International-ebook/dp/B0015DWJ8W)).

 Personally, I am a big fan of learning-by-doing style.
-Even in the deep-learning field which seems way to deeply academic, it can work out well.
+Even in the deep-learning field which seems way too deeply academic, it can work out well.
 In the future posts, I will guide you through how we can accomplish the most common tasks with Tensorflow.
 Those won't make you a deep learning guru, but with a solid understanding about how to use the proper tool, and with some practice from your own, what can stop you from building amazing things?

 Okay, I might have exaggerated a little bit, but honestly I hope that I can make something that you guys can benefit from.
 So, I'm gonna see you soon, in the next blog post of this Tensorflow series.